UCF-Aspire Recovery Support Specialist (RSS) Training and Internship Program

 - What might the internship on-site schedule be like?

 The schedule for the interns will be worked out at the site.
-Evening and weekend work will be possible, as behavioral health techs work 24/7 in the programs.
-There are always be techs on duty.
+Evening and weekend work will be possible.
+There are always techs on duty; however, late evening hours are not encouraged.
 It is up to the manager/supervisor to approve the intern’s schedule.

 - What is the dress code for Aspire?